Navideck/universal_ble/README.md

 All characteristic and service UUIDs will be returned in lowercase and in 128 bit format, across all platforms. e.g. `0000180a-0000-1000-8000-00805f9b34fb`

 When passing a UUID you can pass it in any character case or format (long/short) you want.
+The plugin will take care of conversions.

+### Utility methods

-You can use `BleUuid.parse()` to convert a string to 128 bit UUID format.
-For example:
+`BleUuid.parse()` converts a string to 128 bit UUID format:

 ```dart
 BleUuid.parse("180A"); // "0000180a-0000-1000-8000-00805f9b34fb"